List of State Attorney’s Offices in Florida

 Office of Statewide Prosecution – The Florida Constitution directs the Attorney General’s Office to maintain an Office of Statewide Prosecution to prosecute cases that impact two or more judicial circuits in the State of Florida.
 Because each case must be prosecuted in the county in which the crime occurred, the statewide prosecutors travel to courtrooms throughout every judicial circuit in Florida.
-The statewide prosecutor focuses primarily on organized criminal activity usually involving computers, drugs, or economic crimes.
+The statewide prosecutor focuses primarily on an organized criminal activity usually involving computers, drugs, or economic crimes.

 Florida Prosecuting Attorneys Association – The Florida Prosecuting Attorneys Association (FPAA) is a nonprofit corporation.
 Members include the elected State Attorney for each judicial circuit and over 2,000 Assistant State Attorneys throughout the State of Florida.
 FPAA was created to serve the needs of prosecutors in Florida.
 The primary function of FPAA is to provide education to prosecutors through seminars, publications, and technical support.
 FPAA produces a Domestic Violence Resource Handbook and Trial Notebook, in addition to the written materials and videos that accompany each seminar.